-Plugs and socket connectors mated together in a PV system shall be of the same type from the same manufacturer and shall comply with the requirements of BS EN 50521.
-Different brands may only be interconnected where a test report has been provided confirming compatibility of the two types to the requirements of BS EN 50521.
+DC Plugs and socket connectors shall comply with the requirements of BS EN 50521.
+Different brands may only be interconnected where a test report has been provided confirming the compatibility of the two types to the requirements of BS EN 50521.